 For each question regarding beliefs about CBD as a supplement, between 18% and 29% selected “don’t know.”
 Although there is uncertainty among many supplement users about CBD, there are broadly positive perceptions of the hemp-derived ingredient.
 Nearly two-thirds (64%) of supplement users believe CBD has medicinal value.
 Over half (59%) believe CBD is effective at managing pain, and 52% believe CBD is an effective anxiety treatment.

 Survey respondents also provided open-ended comments about their opinions of CBD supplements.
 The sentiment expressed in these responses was mixed, with 12% expressing a negative tone about CBD, 33% positive, and 55% neutral.
 Positive responses tend to express a belief that CBD is effective at treating various conditions, namely pain management, sleep disorders, and anxiety.
 Negative responses tend to express strong skepticism about CBD’s efficacy and wariness toward its legality and its association with cannabis.

-Among those who indicated that they have used CBD, responses are mixed regarding the effectiveness of the supplement.
+We received mixed responses about the effectiveness of the CBD supplement from those who indicated that they have used it.
 Below is a sample of these open-ended responses.